Pengliangzhang/SYSC3110-GROUP-10/README.md

   2. Have to write new method to achieve redo/undo fetures
   3. Unable to save the Game object directly into the arraylist because all objects are the same, have to convert it to different object

+  Milestone 4:
+  1. Unable to save object into a file except use serilization
+  2. Implementing level selector should read from xml file
+  3. Real time feature is difficult because of the time period to release zombie

 Road Map:

-  1. Pengliang will create classes AdvancedZombie and AdvancedPeashooter
+  1. Beck works on the save, load fecture, real time, and Origanize works.
-  2. Oliver will change the method in Game class to achieve the undo/redo features
+  2. Oliver will change the method in Game class to achieve the level selection feature.
+  3. Bohua testing all class
+  4. Kevin document all class and check work process is as expected

 Work distribution:

-  * Pengliang Zhang: Create classes AdvancedZombie and AdvancedPeashooter, add Game menu, and redo/undo menu item
+  * Pengliang Zhang: Achieved save/load, real time fecture
-  * Xinrui Li      : Modify the game class to achieve the undo/redo features
+  * Xinrui Li      : Modify the game class to achieve the level selection features, and makek change for the GUI as well.
   * Bohua Cao      : Working with the test, test all class using JUnit test
   * Kevin Li       : Working with documentations, UML, check the process of the project and make sure everyone finish all works on time